MPh-py/MPh/docs/tutorial.md

 We also did not specify the dataset, even though there are three different studies that have separate solutions and datasets associated along with them.
-When not named specifically, the default dataset is used.
+When not named specifically, Comsol will use what it considers the default dataset.
 That generally refers to the study defined first, here "static".
 The default dataset is the one resulting from that study, here — inconsistently — named "electrostatic".
 ```python
 >>> model.datasets()
 ['electrostatic', 'time-dependent', 'parametric sweep', 'sweep//solution']